-Please note that compliance with regulations is dependent on the complete system performance.
+Compliance with regulations is dependent on the complete system performance.
 It is the customer's responsibility to ensure that the system complies with regulations.

-5.20.2 Calibration in Multi-Channel Systems
+5.27.2 Frequency Hopping and Multi-Channel Systems

-CC113L is highly suited for multi-channel systems due to its agile frequency synthesizer and effective communication interface.
+CC110L is highly suited for FHSS or multi- channel systems due to its agile frequency synthesizer and effective communication interface.

-Charge pump current, VCO current, and VCO capacitance array calibration data is required for each frequency when implementing a multi-channel system.
+Charge pump current, VCO current, and VCO capacitance array calibration data is required for each frequency when implementing frequency hopping for CC110L.
 There are 3 ways of obtaining the calibration data from the chip:

-- 1. Calibration for every frequency change.
-The PLL calibration time is $712/724 \,\mu s$ (26 MHz crystal and TEST0 = 0x09/0B, see Table 5-13).
-The blanking interval between each frequency is then $787/799 \,\mu s$. - 2.
-Perform all necessary calibration at startup and store the resulting FSCAL3, FSCAL2, and FSCAL1 register values in MCU memory.
+- 1. Frequency hopping with calibration for each hop.
+The PLL calibration time is 712/724 μ s (26 MHz crystal and TEST0 = 0x09/0B, see Table 5-12).
+The blanking interval between each frequency hop is then 787/799 μ s. - 2.
+Fast frequency hopping without calibration for each hop can be done by performing the necessary calibrating at startup and saving the resulting FSCAL3, FSCAL2, and FSCAL1 register values in MCU memory.
 The VCO capacitance calibration FSCAL1 register value must be found for each RF frequency to be used.
 The VCO current calibration value and the charge pump current calibration value available in FSCAL2 and FSCAL3 respectively are not dependent on the RF frequency, so the same value can therefore be used for all RF frequencies for these two registers.
-Between each frequency change, the calibration process can then be replaced by writing the FSCAL3, FSCAL2 and FSCAL1 register values that corresponds to the next RF frequency.
-The PLL turn on time is approximately 75 μs (Table 5-12).
+Between each frequency hop, the calibration process can then be replaced by writing the FSCAL3, FSCAL2 and FSCAL1 register values that corresponds to the next RF frequency.
+The PLL turn on time is approximately 75 μs (see Table 5-11).
 The blanking interval between each frequency hop is then approximately 75 μs. - 3.
 Run calibration on a single frequency at startup.
 Next write 0 to FSCAL3[5:4] to disable the charge pump calibration.
-After writing to FSCAL3[5:4], strobe SRX with MCSM0.FS_AUTOCAL=1 for each new frequency.
+After writing to FSCAL3[5:4], strobe SRX (or STX) with MCSM0.FS_AUTOCAL=1 for each new frequency hop.
 That is, VCO current and VCO capacitance calibration is done, but not charge pump current calibration.
-When charge pump current calibration is disabled the calibration time is reduced from 712/724 μs to 145/157 μs (26 MHz crystal and TEST0 = 0x09/0B, see Table 5-13).
+When charge pump current calibration is disabled the calibration time is reduced from 712/724 μs to 145/157 μs (26 MHz crystal and TEST0 = 0x09/0B, see Table 5-12).
 The blanking interval between each frequency hop is then 220/232 μs.

-There is a trade-off between blanking time and memory space needed for storing calibration data in non-volatile memory.
+There is a trade off between blanking time and memory space needed for storing calibration data in nonvolatile memory.
 Solution 2) above gives the shortest blanking interval, but requires more memory space to store calibration values.
 This solution also requires that the supply voltage and temperature do not vary much in order to have a robust solution.
 Solution 3) gives 567 μs smaller blanking interval than solution 1).

-The recommended settings for TESTO.VCO_SEL_CAL_EN change with frequency.
-This means that one should always use SmartRF Studio [4] to get the correct settings for a specific frequency before doing a calibration, regardless of which calibration method is being used.
+The recommended settings for TEST0.VCO_SEL_CAL_EN change with frequency.
+This means that one should always use SmartRF Studio to get the correct settings for a specific frequency before doing a calibration, regardless of which calibration method is being used.